 In 1955, Andre Nocquet was encouraged by Tadashi Abe to travel to Japan to see Morihei Ueshiba and study at the Aikikai Hombu Dojo.

-He stayed for almost three years as an uchideshi (live-in student) living a humble, severe life learning at the feet of the master, sleeping on the tatami, and eating Japanese food.
+Almost 3 years as uchideshi (live-in student) living a humble, severe life learning at the feet of the master, sleeping on the tatami, and eating Japanese food.

 This was a difficult time for him as a westerner as there were virtually no other non-Japanese practicing aikido at the time.

-Nobuyoshi Tamura and Masamichi Noro took up residence there, and Nocquet and Tamura, both of whom held the rank of first dan at the time, trained extensively together.
+Nobuyoshi Tamura and Masamichi Noro lived there, and Nocquet and Tamura, both of whom were ranked first dan at the time, trained extensively together.

 They got up at 5 a.m. every morning and worked in the dojo and Mrs. Ueshiba, the wife of Kisshomaru, would prepare breakfast for them.